The Education team at CHAP work with you in secondary schools and youth training groups throughout North Ayrshire.

 Please note: If you are using Internet Explorer and having difficulty viewing the video above, please click on the Tools Menu and select "Compatibility View" from the drop down.

 In 2016 the Education Department of CHAP began filming a DVD based on homeless perception to be used as part of the education sessions in schools.
-Working in partnership with the Princes Trust teams 146 and 148, who played many of the acting roles, the short film explores what the team's perception is of homelessness and challenging this by showing a line up of 5 people and asking them to pick the homeless person based on looks.
-The group is then shown that in fact 4 out of the 5 people are homeless thus challenging the typical 'homeless person' image.
+Working in partnership with the Princes Trust teams 146 and 148, who played many of the acting roles, the short film explores what the team's perception is of homelessness and challenges this by showing a line up of 5 people and asking them to pick the homeless person based on looks.
 Overall production and filming was handled by the Caley Youth Centre assisted by the young people of teams 146 and 148.
 A big thank you to all who were involved.